darthturgle1/TryHackMe_Walkthroughs/UA_High.md

 `steghide extract -sf oneforall.jpg`: The `steghide extract -sf` command is often used to extract data from a JPEG file.
 In this case, it revealed creds.txt, which we read using `cat`.

 ## SSH into the system as deku
-Although we ignored SSH earlier, it is now a viable means of entry since we have credentials for user deku.
-Enter `ssh deku@ua.thm`, and enter PASSWORD2 when prompted.
-We are now logged into the victim machine as user deku, which will hopefully open a route for us to become root (the user with the greatest authority).
+Although we ignored SSH earlier, it is now a viable means of entry since we have credentials for user **deku**.
+Enter `ssh deku@ua.thm`, and enter **PASSWORD2** when prompted.
+We are now logged into the victim machine as user **deku**, which will hopefully open a route for us to become **root** (the user with the greatest authority).

 We can now enter `cat user.txt` to obtain the flag.

 ## Checking sudo privileges
 The **sudo** command allows one user to run commands as another user, although there are usually rules in place governing how this works on a given machine.
 To view those rules, we must enter `sudo -l`.
-If necessary, re-enter PASSWORD2.
+If necessary, re-enter **PASSWORD2**.

 I found this part of the output intriguing: